divio/divio-cloud-docs/how-to/deploy.rst

     divio app configure

-and provide the slug. (``divio app configure`` creates a new file in the project at ``.divio/config.json``, containing the configuration data.)
+and provide the slug. (``divio app configure`` creates a new file in the application at ``.divio/config.json``, containing the configuration data.)

 Configure Git (if required)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are using Divio's own Git server for this project rather than an external Git provider, add the project's Git
+If you are using Divio's own Git server for this application rather than an external Git provider, add the
-repository as a remote, for example:
+application's Git repository as a remote, for example:

 ..  code-block:: bash

-    git remote add divio git@git.divio.com:my-divio-project.git
+    git remote add divio git@git.divio.com:my-divio-application.git

 The Git URL is provided by the ``divio app configure`` command above, and in the *Repository* view of the Control
 Panel.